nezaj/Reference/python.md

 ```

 ### _ Variable in Interactive Mode
-In python the last printed expression is assigned to the variable _.
-THis means that when you are using Python as a desk calculator, it is somewhat easier to conitnue calculations, for example
+In python the last printed expression is assigned to the variable `_`.
+This means that when you are using Python as a desk calculator, it is somewhat easier to continue calculations, for example
 ```
 >>> tax = 12.5 / 100
 >>> price = 100.50